 Vampires have a unique trait, Hunger, which measures how hungry they are.

 Hunger 0: The vampire is full.
 They take Advantage on frenzy rolls from their Beast’s quietude.

 Hunger 1-5: The vampire is sated.
 This level of Hunger has no game effect.

 Hunger 6-7: The vampire is hungry.
 They must roll against frenzy whenever they are exposed to the sight, smell, or taste of blood.
 Anger and fear frenzies are at +1 DC.

 Hunger 8-9: The vampire is starving and can barely think of anything besides their next drink.
 They must roll against frenzy whenever they are around other people.
 Frenzies from the sight, smell, and taste of blood are at +1 DC.
-Anger and fear frenzies are at +1 DC.
+Anger and fear frenzies are at +2 DC.

 Hunger 10: The vampire is all but empty of blood.
-In addition to the above, they take must make a frenzy roll whenever they make a Rouse check (DC = their own Blood Potency + 1).
+In addition to the above, they must make a frenzy roll whenever they make a Rouse check (DC = their own Blood Potency + 1).
 If a Hunger 10 vampire enters daysleep and gets a botch or setback on their Rouse check when they wake up, they enter starvation-induced torpor.

 Starting Hunger: When a PC first enters play, and after any significant time skip, roll a 10-sided die.
-The vampire has Hunger equal to the roll result, minus their Blood Potency and Domain dots.
+The vampire has Hunger equal to the roll result, minus their Domain dots.
 A vampire’s starting Hunger is never lower than their Blood Potency.

-Every time a vampire rises each sunset, calls upon certain vampiric powers, or stirs their Blood some other way, they make a Rouse check to see if their Hunger increases.
+Every time a vampire rises from daysleep, calls upon certain vampiric powers, or stirs their Blood some other way, they make a Rouse check to see if their Hunger increases.

 To make a Rouse check, the player rolls a single die.